 Leica Q Typ 116 versus Panasonic GX8

-The Leica Q (Typ 116) and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were revealed to the public, respectively, in June 2015 and July 2015.
+The Leica Q (Typ 116) and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were officially introduced, respectively, in June 2015 and July 2015.
 The Q Typ 116 is a fixed lens compact, while the GX8 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (Q Typ 116) and a Four Thirds sensor.
 The Leica has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.

-The side-by-side display below illustrates the physical size and weight of the Leica Q Typ 116 and the Panasonic GX8.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the Q Typ 116 – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Leica Q Typ 116 and the Panasonic GX8 are illustrated in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the Q Typ 116 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 and the Panasonic GX8are of equal size.
 It is noteworthy in this context that the GX8 is splash and dust-proof, while the Q Typ 116 does not feature any corresponding weather-sealing.